 Where is the relevance to our industry?
 Consider that, ten years ago, Ultra HD and 4K video was largely a lab experiment to many of us.
 In 2019, we were just getting used to managing Full HD signals over signal distribution and interfacing systems, wrestling with color bit depth and varying frame rates, not to mention the limitations and foibles of HDMI.

 Yet, three years later, the first commercial Ultra HD monitors washed up on our shores.
-A decade later, Ultra HD has become the default resolution for consumer televisions and most commercial AV monitors and displays.
+A decade later, Ultra HD became the default resolution for most commercial AV monitors and displays for consumer televisions.
 Just as we did in 2009, we’re wrestling with the same signal management issues, color bit depths, refresh rates, and a whole new version of HDMI…which isn’t even ready to handle the higher bit rates that 4K video requires for higher frame rates and higher color bit depths.

 Skeptics can scoff all they want, but this never-ending push upward and onward in spatial resolution isn’t going to stop.
 If anything, additional momentum will be provided by enhancements like high dynamic range, wider color gamuts, and high frame rate video.
 (Did you know that, as display screens get larger and fields of view become wider, any flicker in images created by judder and slower frame rates becomes increasingly noticeable?
 NHK studied this phenomenon and concluded that a minimum frame rate of 80 Hz was required for 4K and 8K on large displays.)